cgustave/netcontrol/ssh/README.md

      |      This is only possible if using our test paramiko mocked module
      |
      |  read_prompt(self)
-     |      Read up to 100 lines until we can identify the shell prompt
+     |      Read up to 10 blocks until we can identify the shell prompt
      |      prompt is stored in self.prompt
+     |      It can be called after a shell_send to make sure we have received an
+     |      aknowledgment prompt from the device
+     |      While waiting for prompt, all output received is stored in the
+     |      ssh.output for processing
      |
      |      Returns True if prompt si found
      |